ZDSPunisherspb.comHomeMarker TechStoreLinks

 The Mounts:

-This will be the only real part that must be made from scratch.
-I've got some aluminum stock available so I think I will go with 1/4" thick aluminum, as that should do the job okay.
+This will be the only part truly made from scratch.
+I have some aluminum stock available so I grabbed a chunk of 1/4" thick material to do the job.
 I whipped together some sizing ideas in CAD then measured them out...eventually I arrived at a useful V-shape that I will use, with some arbitrary dimensions.
+This should leave just enough room for the hoppers to fit on top.
+I might have to go with a higher feedneck for the middle gun, by making some spacers if required.

 (edit, turns out I didn't have to worry about this).

-Plate Finished mount
+Finished mount

 The Pneumatics:

-Alright, first concern is how many regulators to use.
+The first concern is how many regulators to use.
 I tested this out using parts I had available and quickly came to the conclusion that I would not be able to surpass any reasonable fire rate if I used one or two regs with any number of tanks less than "one for each gun".
 From what I saw, each gun needs its own reg in order to keep up, so that's what I have to do.
 The original plan wasn't to use three of everything, but plans change when I find out new information.

 With this in mind, and after a lot of consideration, I decided to go with manifold style Max-Flo regs that would be mounted to the gun someplace.
 The reason I went with these is because the manifold style reg is extremely versatile, being that it has four 1/8" NPT output ports around the outside of the reg and one 1/8" NPT input port.
-This means I can hook them up to the gun very easily, since 1/8" NPT fittings are easy to find [or make] and also have a room for a gauge.
+This means I can hook them up to the gun very easily, since 1/8" NPT fittings are easy to find, and also have a room for a gauge.
 I can drill the regs for 10-32 screws and attach the front banjo fittings directly to them instead of the vertical adapter.

 (edit, please note that I didn't end up using 10-32 fittings, as you find out later).